-Somewhat unusually, some Credit One Bank Platinum Visa accounts do not have grace periods.
+Somewhat unusually, some Credit One Bank Unsecured Visa accounts do not have grace periods.
 If you’re not given a grace period when you apply, your purchases start accruing interest immediately after posting to your account.
 Even if you plan to pay off your balance in full each month, waiting until your statement date to pay can significantly raise the cost of using this card.
 To minimize interest charges, those who can afford to do so are advised to pay down their balances as they go.

 Customizable Card Face